-Students and employees of the Boonshoft School of Medicine who participate in a social media site, whether in a personal or official capacity, should:
+Students and employees of the Boonshoft School of Medicine who participate in a social media site, whether in a personal or official capacity, should follow these guidelines:

 - Take steps to ensure that they have implemented appropriate privacy settings to avoid inadvertent dissemination of personal information to audiences outside their control.
 This includes making an effort to ensure that you are not “tagged” in images posted by others that might be seen as portraying you in an unprofessional manner.

 - Refrain from violating standards of patient confidentiality or communicating about patients in a manner that could in any way convey a patient’s identity, even accidentally.
-Patients with rare diagnoses, unusual physical appearances and/or in specific locations within the community may be easily identifiable even in the absence of names a medical record numbers.1
+Patients with rare diagnoses, unusual physical appearances and/or in specific locations within the community may be easily identifiable even in the absence of names or medical record numbers.

 - Not interact with or “friend” individuals through social networks when they are or have been in a physician-patient or similar relationship.